symbol-systems/iq/iq-onnx/README.md

 ## Role in the system

 `iq-onnx` is an optional inference backend.
-It integrates with `iq-finder` to provide locally computed similarity scores and reranked search results.
 Use it when you want semantic capabilities without external API calls.

 ## Requirements